wesbos/es6-articles/06 - Arrow Functions Introduction.md

 If you use an arrow function, **you cannot name them**.
 None of our arrow functions have a name.

-You can, however, put them in a variable.
-If I were to say something like this, and pass it a name, and create a function declaration that way.
+You can, however, put them in a variable, storing the arrow function in a variable which can be then called including arguments.

 ```js
 const sayMyName = (name) => {alert(`Hello ${name}!`)}